 c.
-Does not Meet Expectations.
+Does Not Meet Expectations.
 This rating indicates that the criteria of the Statement on Faculty Expectations are not being met and applies equally to all members of the faculty regardless of tenure or academic rank.
 A clear explanation and recommendations for improvement in particular domains should be provided.
-For tenure-track and non-fully promoted faculty members, this rating prompts action to correct deficiencies in support of the case for tenure and promotion and does not preclude a favorable determination for tenure or promotion where corrective action is successfully implemented.
+For tenure-track and non-fully promoted faculty members, this rating prompts action to correct deficiencies in support of the case for tenure and promotion.